AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 In SPARK 2005 variables declared in the private part of a package are considered to be concrete own variables.
-In |SPARK| they are hidden state and must be constituents of a state abstraction.
+In SPARK 2014 they are hidden state and must be constituents of a state abstraction.

 The SPARK 2005 body has not been included since it does not contain